selengge/hello-world/README.md

 `docker build -t <image-name> .`

 ## Run
-There are two required environment variables for Rundeck to run.
+There are two required environment variables for this Rundeck to run.
 So to use any run command below, please add `-e` flag to set `SSH_IP` and `SSH_USER` variables.

 `docker run -e SSH_IP="<remote_ip>" -e SSH_USER="<remote_user>"`

-More details can found at section [Run remote jobs from Rundeck](#run-remote-jobs-from-rundeck).
+More details can be found at section [Run remote jobs from Rundeck](#run-remote-jobs-from-rundeck).

 This Rundeck docker exposes two ports 4440 and 4443 for HTTP and HTTPS respectively.
 If you build the docker with image name 'platform-rundeck', then you can map